JSE Debt Listings Requirements – an update on Futuregrowth’s perspective

 - have in the past, blacklisted or avoided investors who ask too many questions.

 One of the banks’ objections is linked to the additional costs of an Investor Representative, arguing that this would make issuing a bond too expensive for issuers.
 ASISA has done some research on this subject.
 The table below shows the envisaged costs of an Investor Representative, as part of the total cost of issuing a bond on the JSE.

 At an annual cost of c.R120 000 out of the total bond issuing costs of over R4m (and compared to the R1m arranging fees that banks earn), we believe this argument is a red herring.

 We fail to understand why the banks, who have a vested interest in protecting their fees and the status quo, should be given any say when it comes to reasonable requests from investors for what we believe are suitable investor protections.

 To use a quote from Steve Eisman, from Michael Lewis’s book The Big Short about the US sub-prime mortgage crisis: “I can understand why Goldman Sachs would want to be included in the conversation about what to do about Wall Street’, he said, ‘What I can’t understand is why anyone would listen to them.”

-The JSE has agreed that a further draft of the DLR will be made available for public comment by 31 March 2019.
 We welcome the opportunity to provide further input to this process and look forward to the day when the DLR will contain suitable and appropriate protections to ensure that bond investors – you and me through our respective pension funds – have the necessary and suitable protections we would expect from a public capital market.